Last Updated on 29 March 2023

-So, once you figure out what sales goals need to be met, you can then plan to add non-sales specific initiatives in the “easier” months.
-Conversely, you’ll want to plan marketing initiatives when it seems making goals will be a challenge.
+So, once you figure out what sales goals need to be met, you can plan to add non-sales-specific initiatives in the “easier” months.
+Conversely, you’ll want to plan marketing initiatives when it seems that making goals will be challenging.

 Beyond sales goals, what about your performance with Customer Service scores?
 Local Review Sites?
-Number of hours of community service or donation amounts?
+The number of hours of community service or donation amounts?
 How is your customer database of newsletter subscribers?

 What goals do you have for Customer Experience or the Brand for this upcoming year?
 Are you continuing existing initiatives?
 Need to start new ones?

 Keep all these goals in mind.
-They may drive a key focus, messaging themes, promotions, and need to be incorporated into your planning calendar.
+They may drive a key focus, messaging themes, and promotions, and must be incorporated into your planning calendar.

 2. Focus / Business Themes

-A business focus or theme represents overarching sentiment, messaging, program or experience for a time period.
-It may center on a customer facing initiative such as customer experience, new products or services.
-Or it may be internal focused supporting competitive issues, strategic weaknesses, etc.
+A business focus or theme represents overarching sentiment, messaging, program, or experience for a time period.
+It may center on a customer-facing initiative such as customer experience, new products, or services.
+Or it may be internally focused, supporting competitive issues, strategic weaknesses, etc.

-Their duration could be for years, or for a quarter, or a season.
-Like anything you want groups to rally behind, a business focus often has its own tagline, a rallying cry!
-Here are a few faux-examples:
+Their duration could be for years, a quarter, or a season.
+Like anything you want groups to rally behind, a business focus often has a tagline, a rallying cry!
+Here are a few faux examples:

 - “Light Bright” – Competitive goal to increase sales during your slower evening daypart.